Best Wine Bars in Sonoma County

-This wine-and-dine club includes locations open to the public in both Sonoma and Sebastopol.
+This wine-and-dine club operates two locations open to the public, in Sonoma and Sebastopol.
 The wines are sourced from ultra-small California wineries, and the food is made from scratch using local and organic ingredients; gluten-free, vegetarian, and vegan options are available.